housemex408/EasyNotes/README.md

-##EasyNotes - An app that pulls release note information from JIRA
+##EasyNotes - Making Release Notes Easy

 ###This application was built using the Sails.js framework.
 To learn more, go to http://sailsjs.org/